Miriam Sentler

 Read more about the project Artistic Research in Situ

-Cairban: A Contemporary Shark Hunt - Performance at Hvalsalen, Universitetsmuseet Naturhistorie Bergen, NO (14th of Jan.
-2023)
+Cairban: A Contemporary Shark Hunt | A Performance at Hvalsalen, Universitetsmuseet Naturhistorie Bergen, NO (January 14th 2023)

 Cairban: A Contemporary Shark Hunt is a performance by visual artist Miriam Sentler (NL/DE) and environmental humanities researcher Sadie Hale (NO/UK).
 The work is rooted in a three-day sea voyage on the North Atlantic, in which the duo set out in search of the oil-producing basking shark.
 Cairban comments on modern surveillance technologies used in wildlife spotting, now a practice fueling the tourism industry of the Scottish Hebrides instead of the oil industry.
 This advanced modern technology is contrasted with the crude early methods described in historical reports of Hebridean shark hunters and the crew's own non-encounter, emphasizing how the 'wild' and mythical still evades capture today.